eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-01-26-office-hour.md

     whether the version from SAP can be used without a license.
 Currently all components can run without MIW but data exchange functionality won't work.
 - Public API versioning is still an open topic where no decision has been made to create a TRG or guide the Tractus-X community to follow one versioning strategy.
-- An alternative for MS Teams should be found as it is hard to manage for an open community (for example Discord).
+- An alternative for MS Teams should be found as it is hard to manage for an open community (e.g. Discord).